Boavizta/boagent/README.md

 3. rely on default values from `config.py`

 You can check the configuration applied by querying the `/info` route.

+## How it works

+Currently, Boagent only works for Linux systems.

+Boagent exposes multiple API endpoints, most notably `/query` and `/metrics`.
+Both will query an instance of [BoaviztAPI](https://doc.api.boavizta.org/) in order to give the environmental impacts of the received hardware data. `/query` will return a response in JSON, and `/metrics` will return a response parsable by a Prometheus instance.
+If needed, both those endpoints can return data from [Scaphandre](https://github.com/hubblo-org/scaphandre/) and give the energy consumption of components from the queried hardware.

+Presently, Boagent gets hardware data through a parsing of the output of `lshw`, a common utility available for Linux distributions that lists a lot of information of all hardware components on a running computer.
+The code for this `Lshw` class is an adaptation of [netbox-agent](https://github.com/Solvik/netbox-agent)'s implementation.
+`lshw`, to get all proper data needed by BoaviztAPI, needs to be executed as a privileged user with `sudo`.
+Boagent, executed with the available `docker-compose` file, will run as privileged and will be able to receive the needed hardware data.
+At the moment, only data for the CPU, RAM and storage (either HDD or SSD) are parsed and sent to BoaviztAPI in order to calculate impacts.

 ## Deeper explanations